outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

           - default space (probable default position in a system, etc)
           - potential/probable space
           - adjacent space (accessible positions using minimal work)
+          - extreme space (attributes/functions at its limits)
+          - partial space (attributes/functions with subsets of its definition)

         - object spaces:
           - interaction space (what it can interact with)
           - efficiency space (set of efficient positions)
           - perception space (what it can seem like)
+          - system space (what contexts it can exist in)

+    - apply the set of core structures, functions, objects, and attributes to itself to get next layer of transforms & systems to run next error analysis
+      - attribute spaces (object model + structure interface = a calculation method for attributes)
+      - false similarity (info interface attribute + core attribute = an error type/definition route, if agency is involved)
+      - filter chains (structure interface + structure interface = a core object to frame info)

     - mapping function, to map problems to structures & other problem types